Download our FREE smartphone app today!

 Careers Education, Information, Advice and Guidance (CEIAG) is embedded within our PSHE education, individual subject curriculum and also within the culture of education within the academy.
 We recognise the important contribution CEIAG makes to supporting the successful transition from education to employment.

 CEIAG involves internal and external events, experiences and visits.
-You can download our document on Careers guidance & access for education & training providers 2018-2020 from our Teaching and Learning page.
+You can download our careers policy and request for access document from our Teaching and Learning page.
 You can also read more about careers events for students in latest news.

 Our careers lead

 Mrs E. Campbell, our Assistant Principal in charge of Careers and PSHE in the Academy, organises the careers opportunities at HGAED.
 Students can find her in the Assistant Principal’s office or around the academy while on duty (before school or during break, lunch and/or after school).